 Q: Is this program safe?

 A: No course is capable of operating without the risk of injury or illness.
-Aerie believes that students learn best when they are involved in realistic, engaging scenarios and practical sessions.
-As a result we simulate these environments and head out to experience them during our classes as often as possible.
+Aerie believes that students learn best when they are outdoors, involved in realistic, engaging scenarios and practical sessions.
+As a result, we are in these environments as often as possible.
 The risks we face during those exercises are similar to any faced in an austere, remote environment.
 We encourage you to talk with our staff about risks inherent in our training programs before enrolling.